 Unlock is an independent award-winning charity covering England & Wales that provides trusted information, advice and advocacy for people with criminal convictions in overcoming the stigma and obstacles associated with criminal records.
-We also support employers, HR professionals and university admissions teams in implementing fair policies and practices towards people with criminal records.
+We also support employers, HR professionals and universities in implementing fair policies and practices towards people with criminal records.

 What we do

 We have significant expertise and experience of criminal records and disclosure issues.
-We work with Government, UCAS and Supporting Professionalism in Admissions (SPA) to improve good practice in university admissions.
-As part of this, we provide training and support to universities that are looking to:
+We work with Government, UCAS and others to improve good practice in university admissions.
+As part of this, we provide support to universities that are looking to:

 - Improve their policies and practices and have fair and open admissions processes.